microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-devices-osversioncount.md

 ---
 title: "osVersionCount resource type"
-description: "Count of devices with malware for each OS version"
+description: "Count of devices with malware for each OS version"author: "tfitzmac"
 ---

 # osVersionCount resource type